AEG (German company): Foundation to 1940

 The company originated in 1882, when Emil Rathenau acquired licences to use some of Thomas Edison's lamp patents in Germany.
 The Deutsche Edison Gesellschaft ("German Edison Company") was founded in 1883 with the financial backing of banks and private individuals, with Emil Rathenau as company director.

 AEG power station built in 1930.
 Kryvyi Rih city.

 In 1884, Munich-born engineer Oskar von Miller (who later founded Deutsches Museum) joined the executive board.
 The same year, the company entered negotiations with the Berlin Magistrat (the municipal body) to supply electricity to a large area from a central supply, which resulted in the formation of the Städtischen Elektrizitätswerke (A.G.StEW) ("City electricity works company (Berlin)") on 8 May 1884.

 The original factory was located near Stettiner Bahnhof.
-In 1887 the company acquired land in the Berlin-Gesundbrunnen area on which the Weddingsche Maschinenfabrik (founded by Wilhelm Wedding) was previously located.
+In 1887, the company acquired land in the Berlin-Gesundbrunnen area on which the Weddingsche Maschinenfabrik (founded by Wilhelm Wedding) was previously located.
 In the same year, in addition to a restructuring and expansion of the production range, the AEG name was adopted.

-In 1887 Mikhail Dolivo-Dobrowolsky joined the company as chief engineer, later becoming vice-director.
+In 1887, Mikhail Dolivo-Dobrowolsky joined the company as chief engineer, later becoming vice-director.
 His work on polyphase electric power led him to become the world's leading engineer in three-phase electric power systems at the end of the 1880s.

-In 1891 Miller and Dobrovolski demonstrated the transmission of electrical power over a distance of 175 km from a hydro electric power plant in Lauffen am Neckar to Frankfurt, where it lit 1000 light bulbs and drove an artificial waterfall at the International Electrotechnical Exhibition in Frankfurt am Main.
+In 1891, Miller and Dobrovolski demonstrated the transmission of electrical power over a distance of 175 km from a hydroelectric power plant in Lauffen am Neckar to Frankfurt, where it lit 1000 light bulbs and drove an artificial waterfall at the International Electrotechnical Exhibition in Frankfurt am Main.
 This success marked one of beginnings of the general use of alternating current for electrification in Germany, and showed that distance transmission of electric power could be economically useful.
-In the same year the Stadtbahn Halle/Saale (City railway Halle–Saale) opened the first electric tram system (of notable size) in Germany.
+In the same year, the Stadtbahn Halle/Saale (City railway Halle–Saale) opened the first electric tram system (of notable size) in Germany.